Heritage Trail Project

 The Trails have been inspected by Cotswold Voluntary Wardens who have put in more than 1500 hours of voluntary effort to have stiles repaired or replaced by kissing gates, improving paths with additional waymarker posts and dry-stone walls.The Cotswold Wardens worked alongside the Wiltshire County Council Countryside Access team to improve the paths and bridleways.
 The Project has received financial support from Town and Parish Councils, Cotswold Countryside Fund plus a grant from the Bingham Hall Trust and the Martingate Centre.

-The first 6 trails to be digitised and made interactive are now available.
+All 8 trails have been digitised and made interactive, and are now available to download.
 Please click on the images below.
 However, please follow the latest Government advice regarding going outside during the current Coronavirus (COVID-19) pandemic.
 The Heritage Trails will still be there when this is all over.
 If in doubt, stay indoors!

 Heritage Trails Project